Logo of letter V with bug antennae

 In the above example, we defined ch as a grapheme.
 This would stop a rule such as c -> g changing the word chat into ghat, but it will make cobra change into gobra.

-10The change
+11The change

-Let's look at a simple unconditional transformation:
+Let's look at a simple rule:

-; Replace every /o/ with /x/
+; Replace every [o] with [x]

 o -> x